FAQ

 How will the participants access the server?

-The Blue Teams will first connect to the training infrastructure via OpenVPN and then to the server via SSH.
+The blue teams will first connect to the training infrastructure via OpenVPN and then to the server via SSH.

 Will the servers have public IPs or only be accessible from a private network?

 The servers will only be accessible via a VPN.
-Around 1 week before the event, the Blue Teams will receive instructions and credentials to set up the VPN.
+Around 1 week before the event, the blue teams will receive instructions and credentials to set up the VPN.

 Scenario 1.
-Defence
+Defense

-Will the Blue Team have a list of vulnerabilities similar to that of the Red Team (according to the legend)?
+Will the blue team have a list of vulnerabilities similar to that of the red team (according to the legend)?

-The Blue Team will not have a list of vulnerabilities.
-The Blue Teams should independently analyse the service code and the Red Team’s network activity to determine which attack vectors the Red Team is using.
+The blue team will not have a list of vulnerabilities.
+The blue teams should independently analyse the service code and the red team’s network activity to determine which attack vectors the red team is using.

 How is the service performance monitored?
 What are the accessibility criteria (port availability, response code, accessibility of a page with specific text)?